shaan-shah/shaan-shah.github.io/_pages/books.md

 + How the Economic Machine Works
 + On the Edge: The Art of Risking Everything
 + The Trading Game: A Confession
++ Prisoners of Geography: Ten Maps That Explain Everything About the World
++ Hooked: How to Build Habit-Forming Products
++ The Money Trap: Lost Illusions Inside the Tech Bubble
++ Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley
++ Situational Awareness: The Decade Ahead

 ---
 ### fiction